ThaikoZ/solar-system-three/README.md

 # Solar System Model with THREE.js

-The Solar System was made for University project.
+This Solar System was made for university project.

 ## Start